Peter G. Makaroff — a Doukhobor for all times

 5. King, Carlyle.
 'A Beginning in Politics: Saskatoon CCF 1938-1943', Saskatchewan History (Toronto), vol. 36, No.3, Autumn, 1983: pages 102-114. — Undefined, CCF is the Co-operative Commonwealth Federation.
 Error on page 104 — 3 bonfires were made during the 1895 burning of arms.

-8. Clemence, Verne.
-'Man of Peace: Peter Makaroff', Saskatchewan's Own: People Who Made A Difference, FriesenPress, Manitoba, Canada, 2004, pages 57-61. — Short biography of Makaroff.
+9. Clemence, Verne.
+'Man of Peace: Peter Makaroff', Saskatchewan's Own: People Who Made A Difference, FriesenPress, Manitoba, Canada, 2004, pages 57-61. — Short biography of Makaroff corrected and enhanced.
 See promotional article below #7 published 2 years later.

 Spirit-Wrestlers.com